Jerune/Sport-See/README.md

 *There are 2 users available in the API (user 12 & user 18)*

+## Scripts & Libraries

+This project uses a few scripts and libraries to be able to function correctly:
+#### Sass
+Styles are compiled using Sass.
+Every component has its own Sass file.
+#### Recharts
+All Charts are comfigured using the Recharts library.
+For documentation please refer to the [https://recharts.org/en-US/api](recharts.org official documentation)
+#### ESLint & Prettier
+The project uses a combination of ESLint & Prettier in the eslint-plugin-prettier extention for cleaner code.
+ESLint is configured as Create-React-App standards.

 ### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).